 In the spring of 2014, Carrie began painting again after an experience she describes as “a supernova explosion in my brain that I’m still not sure is real.”
 Since then, she has used acrylic and a combination of watercolor and ink to put what she sees on paper.
 She believes art is a deep and potent tool to create a portal into healing.

 “I believe there is magic to be found in the simplest of things, but the spark I find in the journey of healing our trauma and getting to the root of things is what drives me,” she says.
 “My life is about finding the magic in the fabric of the everyday and writing about the bones of that.
 I have a huge heart for misfits, renegades, and the voiceless.”

 In 2015, author Elizabeth Gilbert discovered and shared Carrie’s creation named Myrtle, a half woman, half ostrich full of sass and also reviewed one of Carrie’s published books.
-Currently, Carrie has published three books and co-illustrated a children’s book, The Underappreciated Life of Humphrey Hawley by author Mathieu Callier, with her wife Rebecca.
+Currently, Carrie has published three books and co-illustrated a children’s book, The Underappreciated Life of Humphrey Hawley by author Mathieu Callier, with Rebecca Wood, with another in the works.
 In addition, she created The Starry Cauldron Tarot deck that is available in her online shop.

 Carrie lives in Northeast Kansas and dedicates each day to following the voice of the Muse.